arkovia/acts/arkovia-constitution-act.md

 ### Section 2: Protected Acts
 #### Segment 1: Changes to Protected Acts
 Changes to the protected acts must be treated as extensions of this constitution and subject to the same protocol of Constitutional Amendments.
-Illegal modifications that do not follow the constitutional amendment protocol are rendered null and invalid.
+Illegal modifications that do not follow the constitutional amendment protocol are rendered invalid.

 #### Segment 1: List of Protected Acts
 The Acts with protection are listed below:
 - Human Rights Act
 - Judicial System Act
+- Citizenship Act

 ### Section 3: Approval
 #### Segment 1: